European Traveler

 Visitors under 18 (and EU residents under 26 years) may enter for free but have to queue in the non-reservation line.

-Book Guided Tours for the Musée D’Orsay
+Book Guided Tours and Tickets for the Musée d’Orsay

 At peak periods, guided tours are often the fastest way to enter the Musée d’Orsay and to minimize the waiting time at the security checkpoint.